shalev-shaul/Shalev-Shaul-13-15-2020/README.md

 Then start your server npm, and go to http://localhost:5000/createtabletasks to create the currect table.

-then you are good to go, Hope we will be in touch.
+Start npm and then enter reactexpress dir and start the server too. then you are good to go, Hope we will be in touch.